thomasread99/linux_pam_nfc/README.md

 `sudo ./authenticate`
 <br />
 This program takes in no parameters via the command line, but Linux-PAM will prompt you to enter your username once the program is running.
 Once again, a connection to the NFC reader will be established, and once a device is touched, the APDU transaction is performed.
 The authentication ID received will then be compared to the configuration file, and Linux-PAM handles the authentication as a result.

+## SECURITY
+In order to make authentication more secure, this project uses application protocol data unit (APDU) for authentication, as opposed to the UID of the device.
+UIDs are not secure as can be easily read and spoofed.
+APDU is more secure, although still not perfect, but hopefully this project will be extended in future to use a secure channel for all NFC transactions, making it much more secure.
+For more information on APDU and how this works, there is plenty of papers and knowledge articles on the Internet.

 ## TROUBLESHOOTING
 If you have any problems with setting up, running, or using this program, please use the discussion tab on GitHub.